awsdocs/amazon-ec2-user-guide/doc_source/ec2-capacity-reservations.md

 + [Reserved Instances](ec2-reserved-instances.md)
 + [AWS Savings Plans User Guide](https://docs.aws.amazon.com/savingsplans/latest/userguide/)

+## Supported platforms<a name="capacity-reservations-platforms"></a>

+You must create the Capacity Reservation with the correct platform to ensure that it properly matches with your instances\.
+Capacity Reservations support the following platforms:
++ Linux/UNIX—For Linux/UNIX, Red Hat Enterprise Linux BYOL, and SUSE Linux BYOL AMIs
++ Linux with SQL Server Standard
++ Linux with SQL Server Web
++ Linux with SQL Server Enterprise
++ Red Hat Enterprise Linux—For Red Hat Enterprise Linux license\-included AMIs
++ SUSE Linux—For SUSE Linux license\-included AMIs

+**Bring your own license \(BYOL\)**
+ Capacity Reservations support Red Hat Enterprise Linux and SUSE Linux BYOL AMIs\.
+If you intend to use a Capacity Reservation for instances running a Red Hat Enterprise Linux or SUSE Linux BYOL AMI, then you must create the Capacity Reservation using the `Linux/UNIX` platform\.

+ For more information about the supported Windows platforms, see [ Supported platforms](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2-capacity-reservations.html#capacity-reservations-platforms) in the *Amazon EC2 User Guide for Windows Instances*\.

 ## Capacity Reservation Limits<a name="capacity-reservations-limits"></a>

 The number of instances for which you are allowed to reserve capacity is based on your account's On\-Demand Instance limit\.
 You can reserve capacity for as many instances as that limit allows, minus the number of instances that are already running\.